franneck94/Vscode-C-Cpp-Runner/README.md

 ## Install the Software Requirements (optional)

 - 🖥️ Windows: Highly recommended to install gcc/g++, gdb and make via [Cygwin](https://www.cygwin.com/).
-Alternatives to this is MinGW via [MSYS2](https://www.msys2.org/).
+An alternative to this is MinGW via [MSYS2](https://www.msys2.org/).
 - 🖥️ Linux: Recommended to install gcc/g++, gdb and make via a package manager (e.g. `apt` for Debian derivates).
 - 🖥️ MacOS: Recommended to install clang/clang++, lldb and make via [xcode-tools](https://developer.apple.com/xcode/features/).
 An alternative is installing the llvm toolchain with [brew](https://apple.stackexchange.com/a/362837).